BrentGrammer/PROGNOTES/DesignPatterns/Factory.md

         Pizza pizza;

         // Do not instantiate concrete classes with new Pizza() etc. here.
-Instead we use the factory to create/get a pizza based on type and encapsulate the building logic in the factory class pizza = factory.createPizza(type);
+Instead we use the factory to create/get a pizza based on type and encapsulate the building logic in the factory class
+          // This is where the original if else concrete pizza creation based on type was.
+We replace that with a Factory that encapsulates creating those objects. pizza = factory.createPizza(type);

         // ***The pizzas produced by the factory conform to an interface!